red-game-dev/TheNftChallenge/README.md

 - The graph protocol to query data from specific blockchain
 - Graphql

+## Usage

+- Create your env from .example, make sure to fill the private key part.
+As it is requested for Graph protocol
+- `npm install`
+- `npm run dev`

+Note: Please be sure to make `.env`, `.env.test` and `.env.local` before proceed to `npm run dev`.

 ## Could have been better?

 Yes, there are various of improvements that can be introduced